earthdaily/Images/README.md

   <h1 align="center">EarthDaily Agro picture library</h3>

   <p align="center">
-    Source of freely usable pictures and illustration on &ltgeosys/&gt.
+    Source of freely usable pictures and illustration on &ltgeosys/&gt services.
     <br />
     <a href="https://earthdailyagro.com/"><strong>Who we are</strong></a>
     <br />